zigasancin/wordpress-optimization-toolbox/plugins/autoptimize/readme.txt

 Just install from your WordPress "Plugins > Add New" screen and all will be well.
 Manual installation is very straightforward as well:

-1. Upload the zip file and unzip it in the `/wp-content/plugins/` directory
+1. Upload the zip file and unzip it in the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to `Settings > Autoptimize` and enable the options you want.
 Generally this means "Optimize HTML/ CSS/ JavaScript".